Antitrust and Competition

 - its $1.2 billion acquisition of Qualitest Pharmaceuticals, a leading, privately held generics company.

-- EnergySolutions, Inc., a nuclear services company, in its US$1.1 billion acquisition by a subsidiary of Energy Capital Partners II, LLC, a private equity firm.
+- EnergySolutions, Inc., a nuclear services company, in its $1.1 billion acquisition by a subsidiary of Energy Capital Partners II, LLC, a private equity firm.
 Skadden also represented EnergySolutions in a related financing matter.

 - Entergy Corporation in its approximately $310 million acquisition from Acadia Power Partners of a 50 percent interest in the Acadia generating plant.
 In its extended review, the Department of Justice focused on incentives and ability to cause competitive effects in wholly regulated electric power markets.

-- EQT Corporation in its transaction with PNG Companies LLC, the parent company of Peoples Natural Gas Company LLC, involving the transfer of EQT’s local gas distribution company, Equitable Gas, in exchange for US$720 million, certain midstream pipeline assets of Peoples and certain commercial arrangements.
+- EQT Corporation in its transaction with PNG Companies LLC, the parent company of Peoples Natural Gas Company LLC, involving the transfer of EQT’s local gas distribution company, Equitable Gas, in exchange for $720 million, certain midstream pipeline assets of Peoples and certain commercial arrangements.

 - Excelitas Technologies Corp. in its acquisition of Qioptiq S.a.r.l.
 (Luxembourg).
 Both companies are manufacturers of electronic and optical components.

 - its $7.9 billion stock-for-stock merger with Constellation Energy Group, Inc.; and